Atry/pttrt/README.md

 ## Motive

 Many times, my programs need some information, which is generated at compile-time and used at run-time.
-For example, Subversion's revision, JARs's dependencies, configure files, and poor man's macro ;-), etc.
+For example, Subversion's revision, JARs's dependencies, configuration files, and poor man's macro ;-), etc.

 It is really heavyweight to deal with these situation in sbt.
 You need to create a plugin for each type of files you generated,